Delawareans: Start Your Degree Program Close to Home

 Associate in Arts Program Requirements

-Articulation agreements are formal, program-to-program transfer agreements between Delaware Tech and the University.
-Students following an agreement earn an Associate Degree from Delaware Tech and then apply to transfer to UD with junior status, to complete a bachelor’s degree in a specified, related UD major.
-Students who complete the Delaware Tech degree with the minimal criteria as stated within the formal agreements are guaranteed admission to the matching major at UD and the credits earned at Delaware Tech are applied toward the completion of the bachelor’s degree at UD.
+Articulation agreements are formal, program-to-program transfer agreements between the sending institution and the University of Delaware.
+Students following an agreement earn an Associate Degree from the sending institution and then apply to transfer to UD with junior status, to complete a bachelor’s degree in a specified, related UD major.
+Students who complete the sending institution’s degree with the minimum criteria as stated in the formal agreements are guaranteed admission to the matching major at UD; the credits earned at the sending institution are applied toward the completion of the bachelor’s degree at UD.

-The main difference between starting at Del Tech and following an articulation agreement, as opposed to the UD Associate in Arts Program, is in which institution awards the two-year degree: in an articulation agreement the first half of the degree is awarded by Delaware Tech, while in the Associate in Arts Program the degree is awarded by UD.
+The main difference between starting at DTCC or another institution and following an articulation agreement, as opposed to the UD Associate in Arts Program, is in which institution awards the two-year degree: in an articulation agreement the first half of the degree is awarded by DTCC, while in the Associate in Arts Program the degree is awarded by UD.
 Another significant difference is that only applicable courses, not grades, transfer to UD so students within articulation agreements begin their bachelor’s degree GPA at UD when they enroll their junior year.
-However, the programs are similar in that in both options students would begin studies at a Delaware Tech campus location.
+However, the programs are similar in that in both options students would begin studies at a DTCC campus location.

-Students who wish to pursue the requirements within an approved articulation agreement should apply for initial (freshman) admission to Delaware Tech, and should work closely with a Delaware Tech advisor to complete the process for continuing toward completion at UD.
-Not all majors are available at all Delaware Tech campuses; see the list at www.dtcc.edu/connecteddegree for location information.
+Students who wish to pursue the requirements within an approved articulation agreement should apply for initial (freshman) admission to DTCC, and should work closely with a DTCC advisor to complete the process for continuing toward completion at UD.
+Not all majors are available at all DTCC campuses; see the list at https://www.dtcc.edu/academics/transfer-options/connected-degrees for location information.